Cxmilla/airspace-hugo/exampleSite/content/english/about/_index.md

 ---
-title: About our Association
+title: About Our Association
-description: Digital Engineering Students' Society
+description: this is meta description
 bg_image: images/featue-bg.jpg

 ---